 Follow us on Facebook for up to date news of extra open days and special offers

-When you've finished picking you can reward all your efforts with a cuppa and a slice of homemade cake.
+When you've finished picking you can reward all your efforts with a cuppa and a slice of cake.

 Come and collect a bucket or jug and a pair of snippers from the Tea Garden.
+For the best vase life please bring your own bucket to transport them home.

 We'll direct you to where the best flowers are on the day, then you are free to explore the gardens and pick your favourite flowers to take home.

-Fill a jug with any of our lovely flowers, foliage and grasses
+Fill a jug with any of our lovely flowers, foliage and grasses.

 As above